Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-And I have people come here from all over the world and ah just and they pay me $10,000 just to interview me and be on video so they can play it on their website.
+And I have people come here from all over the world and ah just and they pay me $10,000 just to interview you me and be on video so they can play it on their website.

 Speaker

-be And they asked me questions, and the questions were almost all, I would say 80%, 90%, about goals, because it was goals that made them rich.
+be and they asked me questions, and the questions were almost all, I would say 80, 90%, about goals, because it was goals that made them rich.
 It was goals that doubled and tripled and increased their income 10 times.

 Speaker